 You can be more consistent throughout your website by using your brand colors, writing in the same tone, using the same fonts, and having a similar style and design throughout your website

 Inconsistencies in design can leave users confused and not sure if they are on the same website or if they are on a totally different site.

 Our WordPress themes help your brand be consistent throughout the entire design and style of your website.

 When you’re asking for information for users to sign up for your email list, you should be asking for the least amount of information as possible.

 Most sites now only ask for your first name and email address, which is perfectly acceptable.
 Once you start asking more than that, though, the chances of someone filling out your form goes down significantly.

 We live in a fast-paced world and people don’t want to take the time to fill out lengthy forms.
 Make sure you are only asking for information that you absolutely need.

 Many times when users are on your website, they are looking for a particular category of content.
 Providing an easy way for users to find the top categories of content on your website will help them quickly find what they need on your site versus giving up and going to a different site.

-Andra and Kelly from With Grace & Gold categorize their blog topics at the top of their blog.
+Elle Drouin categorize her blog topics at the top of her blog.
 This helps the user quickly go to all of the posts on any one of these topics without having to search.

 We hope these tips gives you inspiration on how you can update your website to give the best user experience.